You’ve won the lottery? Congratulations!

-Most survive, of course.
-But quite a few of those don’t even have the money to comfort them.
+Deaths are the exception, of course.
+But quite a few who’ve lived through the experience no longer have the money to comfort them.
 According to the National Endowment for Financial Education, 70% of people who get a financial windfall lose that money within a few years.

 How is such a thing possible with a major lottery win?
 The fact is, there are many places money can go.
-Inexperience in managing large amounts of money, unsound investments, wealth-consuming spending, money-draining habits and addictions, friends and family in need, theft, and lawsuits can all take a heavy toll.
+Inexperience in managing large amounts of money, unsound investments, trusting the wrong people, wealth-consuming spending, money-draining habits and addictions, friends and family in need, theft, and lawsuits can all take a heavy toll.